Skip to Content

 Tips for a Perfect Swordfish Steak Recipe:

-Don’t overcook the swordfish or it will become dry.
+• Don’t overcook the swordfish, or it will become dry.
 If you’re not certain about how ‘done’ the fish is, then check the internal temperature with an instant-read thermometer.
-The internal temperature should be at about 145°F.
+The internal temperature should be 145°F per the USDA.
+I personally like to cook it to 135°F so it has a tender, buttery texture.

 You will love how moist and delicious this swordfish is and our make-ahead Lemon-Dill Aioli Sauce is a perfect accompaniment for this steak!